Electric Vehicle Charging Systems and Infrastructure

 As the adoption of electric vehicles continues to grow in communities across DuPage County and throughout the state of Illinois, PowerForward DuPage member contractors stand ready to assist you with your site-level planning needs, including infrastructure guidelines for multi-family dwellings, workplace charging, and community readiness, as well as electric school bus and fleet vehicle charging infrastructure.

-Below are links to resources with information on state and local incentives for Illinois residents as well as public and private organizations.
+Below are links to resources with information on state and local incentives for Illinois residents.

 Illinois EPA EV Rebate Program